Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 \paragraph{\circled{2} Incremental Game Solving} It is well known that solving graph games incrementally is difficult.
 The very few existing techniques \cite{ChatterjeeHenzinger14, SaglamST24} rely on a ranking function, called \emph{progress measure} (PM).
-The advantage of PM algorithms is that PMs are only locally updated and allow to extract the winning region once their value has stabilized.
+The advantage of PM algorithms is that PMs are (1) only locally updated and (2) allow to extract the winning region once their value has stabilized.
 Therefore, if the mentioned local PM updates are efficiently implementable and the game graph changes are mild, PM algorithms might be used to efficiently re-compute the winning regions.
-Unfortunately, the PM of a game depends on the specification and they are often either not known or too complicated to yield an efficient algorithm.
-Further, to obtain an efficient PM based re-solution algorithm for a game class, we should be resolving the game strictly under monotonic graph modifications, i.e., modifications that can only increase the PM.
+Unfortunately, the PM of a game depends on the specification and they are often either not known or too complicated to compute efficiently.
+Further, to obtain an efficient PM-based incremental algorithm for a game class, we should re-solve the game strictly under monotonic graph modifications, i.e., modifications that can only increase the PM.

-In this work, our main contribution is to (i) show that our online learning framework yields monotonic graph modifications for the \emph{dual of} the abstract fair Büchi game $\mathcal{G}=\langle G^f,\spec\rangle$ -- i.e., the induced \emph{co}fair \emph{co}Büchi game $\overline{\mathcal{G}}=\langle G^{cf},\overline{\spec}\rangle$, and (ii) construct a PM for \emph{co}fair \emph{co}Büchi games (Fig.~\ref{fig:overview} (A)-V), which allows to incrementally refine the winning region $\Wsys(\mathcal{G})$.
+In this work, our main contribution is to (i) show that our online learning framework yields monotonic graph modifications for the \emph{dual of} the abstract fair Büchi game $\mathcal{G}=\langle G^f,\spec\rangle$---i.e., the induced \emph{co}fair \emph{co}Büchi game $\overline{\mathcal{G}}=\langle G^{cf},\overline{\spec}\rangle$, and (ii) construct a PM for \emph{co}fair \emph{co}Büchi games (Fig.~\ref{fig:overview} (A)-V), which allows to incrementally refine the winning region $\Wsys(\mathcal{G})$.